-This will be an ‘in conversation’ between a world renowned academic, Professor Sir Partha Dasgupta, whose cutting edge research covers welfare and development economics and issues of poverty and inequality, and Dr. Aisha Dasgupta, who is at the UN Population Division in New York and has a background at the Earth Institute at Columbia University and the Marie Stopes International.
+This event was an ‘in conversation’ between a world renowned academic, Professor Sir Partha Dasgupta, whose cutting edge research covers welfare and development economics and issues of poverty and inequality, and Dr. Aisha Dasgupta, who is at the UN Population Division in New York and has a background at the Earth Institute at Columbia University and the Marie Stopes International.
 Sir Partha is a distinguished academic and Aisha is a young practitioner who works on family planning and reproductive health in the world’s poorest countries, which are issues Professor Dasgupta addresses in his academic work.
 The conversation will be built around the potential synergy between theory and practice.
 The conversation will be on reasons humanity’s demands on the biosphere currently exceeds the biosphere’s capacity to supply them.
 The overshoot will be analysed both in terms of population and consumption.

 Professor Sir Partha Dasgupta has spent much of his professional life working on the theory and empirics of poverty and inequality.
 His cutting-edge research covers welfare and development economics, the economics of technological change, population, environmental and resource economics, game theory and the economics of malnutrition.
 His more recent work has involved investigating the idea of sustainable development in which pure economic reasoning frequently collides with ecological and social concerns.
 An important area of his research has been social capital, focusing on the degree of mutual trust that may be expected in the social networks that form communities.
 Having grown up in India, he brings a unique perspective to his field.
 He has also been invaluable to the cause of capacity-building among young scientists, especially in developing countries.
 Professor Dasgupta is the Frank Ramsey Professor Emeritus of Economics at the University of Cambridge.
 He was formerly chairman of the scientific board of the Beijer International Institute of Ecological Economics of the Royal Swedish Academy of Sciences, as well as professor of economics and philosophy and director of the Program in Ethics in Society at Stanford University.
 Since 2013, Professor Dasgupta has been Visiting Professor at the New College of the Humanities, London.
 Among other honours, he is a Fellow of the Royal Society, Foreign Associate of the U.S. National Academy of Science, Foreign Member of the American Philosophical Society, and Member of the Pontifical Academy of Social Sciences; and has been awarded the Volvo Environment Prize, the John Kenneth Galbraith Memorial Prize, the Zayed International Environment Prize, the Blue Planet Prize, and the Tyler Prize for Environmental Achievement.